Different Types of Rice

 Only the flowering tip of the wild rice plant is visible above the water line when it grows in wetland areas close to lakes and rivers.

 Several wild rice types belong to the Zizania genus.
 Wild Rice differs from other rice varieties in that it frequently curls during cooking to show a white interior.
-Wild Rice has a chewy surface and a smokey, nutty interior.
+Wild Rice has a chewy surface and a smoky, nutty interior.

-9. Sushi Rice
+8. Sushi Rice

 Next on our list of different types of Rice is Sushi rice.
 Preparing and serving sushi today always includes short-grain Japanese rice (also known as regular Japanese rice or uruchimai).